bergant/nlexperiment/readme.md

 There are two differences:

-* `nl_run_eval` accepts specific parameter set.
+* `nl_run_eval` accepts a parameter set and returns a value
-* It runs on existing NetLogo instance - user have to take care to initialize NetLogo and load the model before optimization begins and close NetLogo when it ends (with functions `nl_eval_init` and `nl_eval_close`).
+* It requires NetLogo instance - user have to take care to initialize NetLogo and load the model before optimization begins and close NetLogo when it is no longer needed (see functions `nl_eval_init` and `nl_eval_close`).

 Use `nl_eval_run` _parallel_ option when optimizing stochastic models with more than a few repetitions needed to evaluate one parameter set.

-There are many many R packages for solving optimization problems (see [CRAN Task View](https://cran.r-project.org/web/views/Optimization.html)).
+There are many R packages for solving optimization problems (see [CRAN Task View](https://cran.r-project.org/web/views/Optimization.html)).
 This example use **L-BFGS-B method** with standard `stats::optim` function.
 See also Thiele, Kurth & Grimm (2014) chapter